Dry stone: Location and terminology

 Terminology varies regionally.
-When used as field boundaries, dry stone structures are often known as dykes, particularly in Scotland, where professional dry stone wall builders are referred to as 'dykers'.
-Dry stone walls are characteristic of upland areas of Britain and Ireland where rock outcrops naturally or large stones exist in quantity in the soil.
+When used as field boundaries, dry stone structures are more commonly known as dykes in Scotland, where professional dry stone wall builders are referred to as 'dykers'.
+Dry stone walls are characteristic of upland areas of Britain and Ireland where rock forms natural outcrops or large stones exist in quantity in the soil.
 They are especially abundant in the West of Ireland, particularly Connemara.
 They may also be found throughout the Mediterranean, including retaining walls used for terracing.
 Such constructions are common where large stones are plentiful (for example, in The Burren) or conditions are too harsh for hedges capable of retaining livestock to be grown as reliable field boundaries.
 Many thousands of kilometres of such walls exist, most of them centuries old.

-In the United States they are common in areas with rocky soils, such as New England, New York, New Jersey, and Pennsylvania, and are a notable characteristic of the bluegrass region of central Kentucky as well as Virginia, where they are usually referred to as rock fences or stone fences, and the Napa Valley in north central California.
+In the United States they are common in areas with rocky soils, such as New England, New York, New Jersey, and Pennsylvania.
+They are a notable characteristic of the bluegrass region of central Kentucky, the Ozarks of Arkansas and Missouri, as well as Virginia, where they are usually referred to as rock fences or stone fences, and the Napa Valley in north central California.
 The technique of construction was brought to America primarily by English and Scots-Irish immigrants.
-The technique was also taken to Australia (principally western Victoria and some parts of Tasmania and New South Wales) and New Zealand (especially Otago).
+The technique was also taken to Australia (principally western Victoria, some parts of Tasmania, and some parts of New South Wales, particularly around Kiama) and New Zealand (especially Otago).

 Similar walls also are found in the Swiss–Italian border region, where they are often used to enclose the open space under large natural boulders or outcrops.